timofeysie/google-trend-predictor/README.md

 POST http://localhost:3000/logistic-regression/predict <-- predict a major trend from the payload

+GET http://localhost:3000/parse-realtime-data returns JSON data containing all the trends and their details

 ## Real Time Trends

 We get the results of two data sources and merge then together for the model training data.